Jacqueline Browne MA, BSc (Hons), HND, DHP Acc Hyp, MBPS GBC, MBACP (Accred)

-I have a busy private practice in Carmarthen, where I see young people, adults and couples.
+I am a BACP Accredited Counsellor/Psychotherapist and I have a busy private practice in Carmarthen, where I see young people, adults and couples.

 I am also employed as a Counsellor in an FE College working with young people aged 16 – 25 and the staff who teach them.
 I have also worked as a Counsellor at Aberystwyth University.

 I have also worked for the NHS, in the Department of Psychological Medicine at Morriston Hospital, Swansea, counselling adults and young people suffering from trauma, and following bereavement, and as a Volunteer Counsellor in the Bereavement Support Service at West Wales General Hospital, Glangwili.

 I receive and accept referrals from GPs and from Health Insurance companies.

 Appointments are on SATURDAYS.
 10am-4pm.